AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-53979-js-error-occurs-on-the-homepage.md

 ---
 title: "ACSD-53979: JS error occurs on the homepage"
-description: Apply the ACSD-53979 patch to fix the Adobe Commerce issue where a [!DNL JavaScript] error occurs on the [!DNL Homepage], if the welcome message contains a single quote.
+description: Apply the ACSD-53979 patch to fix the Adobe Commerce issue where a JavaScript error occurs on the homepage if the welcome message contains a single quote.
 feature: Page Content
 role: Admin, Developer
 ---